 S/he is about to poop all over your sales!

 Someone who had an installation from your company but has not been in touch for several years.

 Someone who has an annual maintenance contract with your company.

 Someone who has used you to install or upgrade their home alarm in every property they have owned for the last three decades.
 Has had an annual maintenance contract with you for most of that time.
 And recommends you to family and friends.

 Returning to the mothership

 So let’s analyse how some existing customers get back in touch.

 An enquiry arrives through your website contact form:

-I have an alarm currently installed , the siren box battery is low, I want a maintenance cover quote please
+I have an alarm currently installed , the battery is low, I want a maintenance cover quote please

-My first question is: Wouldn’t an existing customer who was happy with you as her supplier call you or email using the contact information that you have previously exchanged?
+My first question is: Why has Mrs Smith used the website contact form to get in touch?
+Wouldn’t an existing customer who was happy with you as her supplier know your contact information?